C01NFLIP/C01NFLIP/README.md

 pls dont vent dump n selfdoubt dump on me.
 I'm very sensitive and i wont hesistate to ignore/be rude to you. i feel uncomf w it.

+i am a minor so kindly 19 sbove dni,,

 HONORABLE MENTION  : @laufufuy @TOILETROTTING
 SPREAD LOVE TO MY OTHER FRIENDS ! <333